A–Z List of Lenders in Canada: Private Lenders, Banks & Credit Unions

 There are a few options to consider when applying for a personal loan from a money lender.
 The first thing you’ll need to decide is whether your loan will be secured or unsecured.

 • Secured loans.
 With a secured loan, you offer an asset (such as your car) as collateral.
-The lender will classify you as a lower-risk borrower as a result, which means you can access lower interest rates and makes this an option well worth considering if you have bad credit.
+The lender will classify you as a lower-risk borrower as a result, which means you can access lower interest rates, making this an option well worth considering if you have bad credit.
 But if you default on the loan, the lender can repossess your collateral.

 Next, the interest rate on your loan could be fixed or variable.